XachaB/Qumin/sphinx/data_tutorial.rst

-This tutorial describes how to use Qumin to analyze inflectional paradigms.
+This tutorial describes how to prepare data for use in Qumin.

 Preparing the data
 ==================